yogakurniawan/mms-front-end/README.md

-# RMS Front End
+# MMS PoC Front End
-A front end of Resource Management Application built with React & Redux.
+A front end of MMS PoC built with React & Redux.